Will Russia's Ukraine invasion push up oil prices, inflation?

 Russia, however, has complicated that game plan.

-For now, the Fed seems intent on applying the economic brakes in the face of a tight labor market, with rapidly rising wages.
+For now, the Fed seems intent on applying the economic brakes in the face of a tight labor market, with rapidly rising earnings threatening a wage price spiral.
 But there's increasing risk of slowing growth amid uncertainties about future spending even as the pandemic has receded once again.

 "All the global central banks are going to be in a terrible situation," Brusuelas said.